shuozhixu/Materials_2024/README.md

 In each of the following material systems, the dislocation can lie and glide on one of many slip planes.

+In total, you will run 43 LAMMPS simulations.
 Please, each time you run a new type of simulation, create a new directory.

 ## LAMMPS